List of prisoner-of-war escapes: Axis

-Of the hundreds of thousands of POWs shipped to the U.S., only 2,222 tried to escape.
+Of the hundreds of thousands of POWs shipped to the United States, only 2,222 tried to escape.
 There were about 600 escape attempts from Canada during the war, including at least two mass escapes through tunnels.
+The Angler breakout was the single largest escape attempt orchestrated by German POWs (28) in North America during the war.
+The December 23, 1944, breakout of 25 Kriegsmarine and merchant seamen from Papago Park, Arizona, was the second largest.
+In both instances, all escapees were recaptured or killed.

 Four German POWs were killed attempting to escape from Canadian prison camps.
 Three others were wounded.
-Most escapees tried to reach the United States when it was still neutral, though Karl Heinz-Grund and Horst Liebeck made it as far as Medicine Hat, Alberta, before being apprehended by the Royal Canadian Mounted Police.
+Most escapees tried to reach the United States when it was still neutral, though Karl Heinz-Grund and Horst Liebeck, from the Angler breakout, made it as far as Medicine Hat, Alberta, before being apprehended by the Royal Canadian Mounted Police.
 The two men had planned to travel to Vancouver, British Columbia, and leave Canada courtesy of the Japanese merchant marine.
-Only one person ever succeeded in returning to the Axis - Franz von Werra - though a couple of others settled in the United States under false identities.
+Only one person ever succeeded in returning to the Axis—Franz von Werra, who reached the then-neutral United States from Canada—though a couple of others settled in the United States under false identities.

-The Angler breakout was the single largest escape attempt orchestrated by German POWs (28) in North America during the war.
-The December 23, 1944, breakout of 25 Kriegsmarine and merchant seamen from Papago Park, Arizona, was the second largest.
-In both instances, all escapees were recaptured or killed.